pipcet/AntiString/README.md

 AntiString
 ==========

-implementation of the free group including all strings
+implementation of the free group including all strings.
+This means all words composed of characters or their formal inverses—anti-characters.
+Characters and anti-characters cancel out.